MUCI/usosapi-browser/README.md

 example of basic USOS API usage.
 There are tons of `WebExceptions` it doesn't even try to catch!

-Having that said, I still think that it is still quite useful developer tool, especially if you're aiming for a deep understanding on how the [USOS API OAuth authorization](http://apps.usos.edu.pl/developers/api/authorization/) actually works.
+Having that said, I still think that it is quite useful developer tool, especially if you're aiming for a deep understanding on how the [USOS API OAuth authorization](http://apps.usos.edu.pl/developers/api/authorization/) actually works.